Review and road test of the Skoda Superb

 If you like the sound of a Skoda with real presence, you're probably going to love the MK3 model Superb.
 The exterior is a whole lot more assertive, with a clean, design-led approach.
 It's a sign of a more confident Skoda and that's always been a good sign when it comes to their products.

-On the move, as ever in a Superb, the ride and refinement are exemplary.
-What's changed with this third generation design though, is this car's dynamic demeanour.
-Thanks to the adoption of the Volkswagen Group's lighter, stiffer MQB chassis, the car feels far more agile through bends you'll be able to attack with a little more gusto thanks to sharper steering and a standard XDS+ Electronic Differential Lock that reduces understeer and improves stability as you turn.
+On the move, as ever in a Superb, the ride and refinement are exemplary and the dynamic demeanour of the car is sharper than you might expect, thanks to its light, stiff MQB chassis.
+As a result, the car feels surprisingly agile through bends you'll be able to attack with reasonable gusto thanks to feelsome steering and a standard XDS+ Electronic Differential Lock that reduces understeer and improves stability as you turn.

 Design and Build

 As ever, there's a body style choice between hatch and estate.
 Visual changes to this revised version of Skoda's third generation Superb are relatively slight; you'll need to be a brand enthusiast to note the smarter, narrower full-LED headlamps and tail lights, plus the restyled bumpers and revised badging.
 The front grille now bears double slats, is larger and protrudes a little further down into the front bumper.
 At the rear, a horizontal chrome trim strip, which connects the full LED tail lights and the new 'SKODA' block lettering, might catch the eye, as might the smarter 18 and 19-inch wheel designs.